giuliodondi/kOS-Shuttle_OPS1/README.md

 ![](https://github.com/giuliodondi/kOS-UPFG_OPS1/blob/master/Ships/Script/Shuttle_OPS1/rtls_rvline.png)

 The final plot shows downrange distance vs. velocity, centered around the point of MECO.
 All the lines terminate on the Range-Velocity (RV) line, which is the equation that Guidance uses to target MECO.
-The range to the landing site uopn arrival on the RV line is not important as long as the velocity is right.
+Where exactly you land on the RV line is not important as long as the script cuts off the engines right on it, which you can see as the velocity becomes almost constant (before increasing again during the Glide-RTLS descent)

 The Glide-RTLS phase, which starts after arrival on the RV line, is completely open-loop, just a control loop exeuting pre-programmed manoeuvres triggered by the vessel state.
 The 40° angle of attack should be no problem for the Shuttle, assuming the control surfaces are set as per the Entry script instructions.
 Do not shift the CG aft, as the script will deploy the body flap to stabilise pitch and I've seen that this induces yaw instability in this phase.